 See the 2024 finalists here.

-During the past decade more than 22 million people have visited the fair – that’s about twice the population of Georgia.
+During the past decade, more than 22 million people have visited the fair.
+That’s about twice the population of Georgia!
 That would be impressive at any age, but as one of the country’s oldest state fairs, keeping it fresh and new is always top of mind.
 Yes, Schuder wants people to come out every season, but she also wants them to visit multiple times each year.

 “When you’re out here on a weekend with hundreds of thousands of your closest friends, the experience is totally different from the one you have during the week or in the evenings.”